yezero/sandstorm/docs/using/security-practices.md

 ## Tactics

-At a lower level, here are some of the techniques Sandstorm uses to provide security.
+At a lower level, here are some of the techniques Thurly uses to provide security.

 ### Server Sandboxing

 Every grain (fine-grained application instance) runs, on the server side, inside a secure sandbox.
 The sandbox is based on the same Linux kernel namespacing features commonly used to implement containers.
-However, unlike most container implementations, Sandstorm implements various measures to reduce the kernel's "attack surface".
-That is, Sandstorm disables many kernel APIs that apps don't need, in order to mitigate any security vulnerabilities found in those APIs.
+However, unlike most container implementations, Thurly implements various measures to reduce the kernel's "attack surface".
+That is, Thurly disables many kernel APIs that apps don't need, in order to mitigate any security vulnerabilities found in those APIs.
 For example:

 * We use seccomp-bpf to disable many exotic system calls, especially ones which have seen a lot of vulnerabilities in the past.
 For